Research Results

 「脂質ナノディスクを利用した光合成アンテナ蛋白質の構造機能研究」

-Mr./Ms. Yamano, who received a degree from the Department of Chemistry at Renmin University of China and is currently a postdoctoral researcher at Renmin University of China, will give a lecture on her recent research results on the occasion of her short-term visit to Japan.
-We look forward to your participation.
+Ms. Yamano, who earned a Ph.D. in Chemistry from Osaka City University and is currently a postdoctoral researcher at Renmin University of China, will be giving a lecture on her recent research findings during her short-term visit to Japan.
+We encourage you to attend.

 Caretaker: Ritsuko Fujii (ext.
 3624) E-mail: ritsuko[at]omu.ac.jp (Change [at] to @)